 The Department of Commerce & Economic Opportunity’s Illinois Energy Now is a portfolio of electric and natural gas efficiency programs administered by the State that includes incentives and services for public sector equipment upgrades, low income housing improvements, and for market transformation technical assistance and education programs.

-Updates regarding 2015-2016 funding will continue to be posted here, as they are available.
+Updates regarding 2016-2017 programs will be posted here, as they are available.
 In the meantime, we encourage you to sign up to receive the Illinois Energy Now monthly newsletter via email, by submitting your name and email address to: Illinois.firstname.lastname@example.org.

 Eligible organizations can save money in short-term and long-term.

 - Short-term savings: Potential reimbursement for up to 75 percent of energy improvement costs

 - Long-term savings : Reduced cost of future utility bills